pcmagik/proxmox-packer-all-in-one/README.md

 🌟 This repository is a fork of few repositories listed down below and it's all work by @pcmagik.

-The original repository can be found here:
+The source repository can be found here:

 `https://github.com/dustinrue/proxmox-packer`